MirrorNetworking/Mirror/doc/Articles/Guides/DevServer/gcloud/index.md

     - Target tags: `mirror-demo`
     - Source filter: IP ranges
     - Source IP ranges: 0.0.0.0/0
-    - Protocols or ports: Select tcp, and then enter port 7777 into the field provided.
+    - Protocols or ports: Select TCP, and then enter port 7777 into the field provided.

-> note tcp and port 7777 is default settings for telepathy, if you are using a different transport you will need to find out what settings that uses.
+      - If you're using the default Kcp Transport in your Network Manager instead of the Telepathy Transport, then you will need to use UDP instead.
+If you are using a different transport or have configured it to use a different port then you will need to use those settings.

 ![Create network rule](./07-create-network-rule.jpg)